Glossary of English-language idioms derived from baseball: cover one's bases

-curve, curveball
+curveball, curve

 As in "He really threw me a curveball".
 A surprise, often completely and totally unexpected, and usually unpleasant.
 The curveball is a pitch in baseball designed to fool the batter by curving unexpectedly.
 AHDI dates this usage to the mid-20th century.

 "Because of my personal story, I'm very interested in illness.
 One thing we discovered as a family is that when you're thrown a curveball like cancer or multiple sclerosis, often people do not know what to do first". – Meredith Vieira, quoted by Jeff Chu, Time, 27 August 2006.

 "Desormeaux chalked up the latest loss, his second so close to the Triple Crown, to another twist in a life so full of them.
 'Life throws curves,' he said, 'Some of us hit it, and some of us will sulk around.
 We've continued to hit the curveball'". – The New York Times, 8 June 2008.

 D

-double header
+doubleheader

-Two contests (or similar events) held on the same day with the same participants.
+A "doubleheader" is two contests (or similar events) held on the same day with the same participants.